marcglasberg/i18n_extension/README.md

 Finally, there is a problem regarding `Locale.toString()` use of underscores when printing the language code.

+Both the Unicode Locale Identifier (ULI) and the IETF BCP47 language tags accept hyphens (`-`) as separators, but only ULI accepts underscores (`_`).

+That's why `en-US` works for both ULI and BCP47, while `en_US` does not.
-Both the Unicode Locale Identifier (ULI) and the IETF BCP47 language tags use hyphens instead of underscores.
-For example, the ULI/BCP47 for American English is `en-US`, and not `en_US`.
-The reason why `Locale` uses underscores in its `toString()` method is because libraries like ICU (International Components for Unicode) and Java historically use underscores to separate the language and region codes in locale identifiers.
+The likely reason why Flutter's `Locale` uses underscores in its `toString()` method is because libraries like ICU (International Components for Unicode) and Java historically use underscores to separate the language and region codes in locale identifiers.

-This convention likely stems from the early days of programming, where underscores were commonly used as a delimiter in code and file names because they were simple, unambiguous, and compatible across systems that might not handle special characters like hyphens well.
+This convention stems from the early days of programming, where underscores were commonly used as a delimiter in code and file names because they were simple, unambiguous, and compatible across systems that might not handle special characters like hyphens well.

-However, most language translation services, like [MyTextAI](https://mytext.ai), use the ULI/BCP47 convention: hyphens instead of underscores.
+However, most language translation services, like [MyTextAI](https://mytext.ai), prefer the BCP47 convention: hyphens instead of underscores.

 The `i18n_extension` package expected underscores in the translation definitions, up to version `2.0.6`.
 However, starting from version `3.0.0` it expects hyphens.